NexMirror/Kallithea/docs/api/api.rst

 Create a fork of the given repo.
 If using Celery, this will return success message immediately and a fork will be created asynchronously.
-This command can only be executed using the api_key of a user with admin rights, or that of a regular user with fork permission and at least read access to the repository.
+This command can only be executed using the api_key of a user with admin rights, or with the global fork permission, by a regular user with create repository permission and at least read access to the repository.
 Regular users cannot specify owner parameter.